goatshriek/stumpless/docs/CONTRIBUTING.md

 ### **It would be great if...**

-If you have a new feature that you think would be worthwhile, feel free to send an email to the current project owner at joelanderson333@gmail.com with your idea.
-If it fits with the project then you can begin working on a fork of the project and submit a pull request of your branch so that we can watch it progress and merge it in once it is complete.
+If you have a new feature that you think would be worthwhile, please open an issue on the github project using the 'Feature Request' template.
+If it fits with the project then you can begin working on a fork and submit a pull request of your branch so that we can watch it progress and merge it in once it is complete.
+Or if you don't have time we will add it to the project [roadmap](roadmap.md) and eventually implement it depending on other priorities.

 ### **I don't know where to start**